mmicire/nyt2png/README.md

 ## Final configuration

 Finally, go into the Visionect configuration software at http://YOUR_SERVER_ADDRESS:8081 and in the display setting you should change the URL for the display to http://YOUR_SERVER_ADDRESS.
-You do not need to set a refresh for the page in the control panel; the page has an auto-refresh configured itself and it has worked reliably for me.
+You do not need to set a refresh for the page in the control panel; the page has a six hour auto-refresh configured in the html and it has worked reliably for me.

 ***